liane4323/sep11-freedom-project/blog/entry03.md

 ## Next Steps & EDP (Engineering Design Process)

-I am on step #3of my EDP, which is to _Brainstorm_ possible solutions.
+I am on step #3 of my EDP, which is to _Brainstorm_ possible solutions.
 I will still be brainstorming by working on my demo website and learning new concepts which I can implement to my freedom project website